 The idea behind differential privacy is that it doesn’t make much difference whether your data is in a data set or not.
 How much difference your participation makes is made precise in terms of probability statements.
-The exact definition doesn’t for this post, but it matters that there is an exact definition.
+The exact definition doesn’t matter for this post, but it matters that there is an exact definition.

 Someone designing a differentially private system sets an upper limit on the amount of difference anyone’s participation can make.
 That’s the privacy budget.
 The system will allow someone to ask one question that uses the whole privacy budget, or a series of questions whose total impact is no more than that one question.